Our FTC disclosure's magnum opus awaits here. The following article was last updated on Dec 4, 2025 ...

 GVWR: Trucks, Trailers And Motorcycles

 My wife and I recently attended the Houston RV Show.
 It was a big event, big enough that we ran out of steam before seeing it all.
-We weren't serious about buying another camper to replace our already GVWR friendly fifth wheel but were curious and, to be honest, came away with some new camper fever.
+We weren't serious about buying another camper to replace our already GVWR-friendly fifth wheel but were curious and, to be honest, came away with some new camper fever.

-We found one we liked and were chatting with a sales rep when I mentioned that our Chevy 3/4 ton, diesel-powered pickup would be overloaded.
+We found one we liked and were chatting with a sales rep when I mentioned that our Chevy 3/4 ton, diesel-powered pickup would overload.
 The salesperson pushed back, saying people tow that particular camper with a truck like ours all the time.
 He obviously hadn't done the math and didn't understand all that goes into selecting a trailer and tow vehicle.

 Motorcyclists commonly use trailers to tote our motorcycles around (hardcore riders calling our bikes "trailer queens!") but trailer use is a legitimate and often necessary method for transporting our motorcycles.